sospedra/logatim/README.md

 logatim.debug("I'll be printed") // because debug is greater than info
 ```

-* Leveling also ensures that **your logs don't break anything**, even if there's not a `console` object (I'm staring at you IE) it will slient fallback to the safest print possible.
+* Leveling also ensures that **your logs don't break anything**, even if there's not a `console` object (I'm staring at you IE) it will silent fallback to the safest print possible.

 ## Contributing